hon-key/ThinkVerb/README.md

 ```

 ## Copy files
-Copy all files from Thinkverb folder to your project
+Copy all files from ThinkVerb folder to your project

 # Indexes